The Wire Troll: Shea Theodore Proving Valuable in Vegas

 Welcome back to another week of Fantasy hockey.
 We hope you’re enjoying the 2018 WJC, but don’t forget to use this opportunity to raid the waiver wire while your league mates are distracted by the stars of tomorrow.

 This week, Ottawa blueliner Fredrik Claesson earned himself a two-game suspension for an illegal head shot; the Jets, who have slowed down recently, will be without Mark Scheifele for 6-to-8 weeks because of an upper body injury; and the Rangers have lost Chris Kreider indefinitely thanks to a blood clot in his arm.
-If you think any of these injuries will affect Stanley Cup odds, here’s a William Hill Promotional Code for you to test your mettle.

 And now, let’s get to this week’s Fantasy hockey waiver wire recommendations…